-However, life insurance quotes are actually pretty personal.
-Because of this, here are certain factors that will impact your actual monthly premium.
-Some of these factors include:
+However, these are just samples.
+Your quotes are actually pretty personal.
+Here are certain factors that will impact your actual monthly premium:

 - Coverage amount, or the amount of insurance you want to be covered for: If you want to be covered for $1,000,000, it will naturally be more expensive than coverage for $500,000

-- Your policy type (term vs. permanent): As mentioned above, permanent life insurance policies are almost always more expensive
+- Your policy type (term vs. permanent): As mentioned above, permanent policies are almost always more expensive

 - Your age: The younger you are, the lower your monthly rate.
-If you get life insurance early, you can lock in a low premium!
+If you get your policy early, you can lock in a low premium!